pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 {{< chooser language "typescript,python,csharp,go,yaml,java" / >}}

-Add the "docker-build" package to your project to start taking advantage of modern image builds with Pulumi.
+Add the `docker-build` package to your project to start taking advantage of modern image builds with Pulumi.

 {{% choosable language typescript %}}